-Ben is an Assistant Professor at Harvard Medical School and Associate Member in the Medical and Population Genetics program of the Broad Institute.
+Ben is an Associate Professor at Harvard Medical School and Associate Member in the Medical and Population Genetics program of the Broad Institute.
 He is also Director of Population Genetics for the Stanley Center for Psychiatric Research.
 His expertise centers on the development and application of statistical methodology and tools for analysis of large scale genetic data.
 Ben has played a central role in elucidating the genetic architecture of several psychiatric disorders, in particular schizophrenia, ADHD and autism, and his work continues to drive these discoveries through the use of increasingly large data sets and state of the art scalable software.

 claire churchhouse, phd

 Claire completed a doctorate in the department of Statistics at Oxford University under the supervision of Jonathan Marchini, and came to the Broad Institute in 2012 as a postdoc with David Altshuler.
 In early 2015 Claire joined the Neale group as Scientific Advisor, responsible for helping to drive the scientific strategy of the group and for supporting all group members across a diverse range of projects.

 ALEX BLOEMENDAL, PHD

 RESEARCH SCIENTIST & METHODS DEVELOPMENT GROUP LEADER

 Alex's strength is being Canadian.
 His weakest is not replying to emails requesting he write a bio for this site.